MoZohaib07/Geopandas-Visualization-using-Yelp-Dataset/README.md

 Yelp Dataset Analysis

 This project involves analyzing the Yelp dataset to explore business reviews across different states in the US.
 The analysis includes data cleaning, statistical analysis, and visualization using various Python libraries.
 Key features include the correlation between reviews and ratings, and visualizing business data on a map of the US.
-I have attached the files I used for Geopandas visualization on the United States Map.

-Data Source
-The dataset used for this analysis is the Yelp Academic Dataset, which includes business information such as review counts, ratings, and location data.

 Key Functions and Features
 Data Cleaning: Removing unnecessary columns for a focused analysis.